Explore Revelstoke’s Alpine Terrain on Snowmobile

 Where can I find out more about Revelstoke snowmobiling?

 The Revelstoke Snowmobile Club is a great resource for learning more about the snowmobiling in and around Revelstoke.
 This community-minded club just celebrated its 50th anniversary!
+Don’t forget to download our free mapping app to use as a tool in the backcountry.

 How much does it cost to use the Revelstoke Snowmobile Club trails?